 Lastmod (a.k.a.
 Last Modified) Tag

-An optional but highly recommended tag used to communicated the file’s last modified date and time.
+An optional but highly recommended tag used to communicate the file’s last modified date and time.

 John Mueller acknowledged Google does use the lastmod metadata understand when the page last changed and if it should be crawled.
 Contradicting advice from Illyes in 2015.